M3RF3R/cv/index.markdown

 #### EXPERIENCE

+**Technical writer, Codecademy;2022 - present**

+- Creating entries about programming languages for their docs repository.
+- Use of git, github and markdown.
+- Open source - volunteer work.

 **Young Learners Coordinator, INLINGUA; Granada.
 2015 - present**

 - Providing training and support for a team of 25 teachers.